 Don’t even think about buying a planer without purchasing a sharpening tool.
 This is the single best tip we can give you about wood planers.
 Without a sharpening tool, you’ll be cutting slow, damaging your wood, and wearing down what is left of your blade.
 We recommend the Diamond Hone-Mate.
 This sharpener allows you to sharpen the planer knife without removing from the tool saving time.
 Extended blade life is a nice bonus as well.
 This tip works extremely well on the Makita 2012NB 12-inch benchtop planer.

-Another big factor to extending the life of your wood planer is keeping the shavings out of the mechanics.
+Another big factor for extending the life of your wood planer is keeping the shavings out of the mechanics.
 Occasionally remove the side panel and remove any errant shavings that could affect the chain infeed drive.
-Keeping this are clean of debris will also improve performance.
+Keeping this is clean of debris will also improve performance.

 Jointer planer is used for smoothing and flattening wood.
 We can make a variety of shapes of wood by using this.
 Jointer planer is easily accessible in the markets.
 Different companies are selling jointer planer online.
 You could also get it with the help of internet.
 Jointer planer has its blades inside.
 These blades cut the wood very quickly.
 If you need to change its blade then you can change or clean its blades very easily.
 Jointer and planer both are used during woodworking task.
 Jointer planer can cut and give shape to wood accurately as you required from it.
 Jointer planers are widely using across the world.
 These have heavy machinery install in it.
 You can cut and give shape to wood piece very quickly.
 Jointer planer is easy to use and can save a lot of your precious time.
 You can easily and quickly do woodworking by saving your time you can earn more with the help of jointer planer.
 Jointer planer can also be used domestically.
 You can cut, give shape or smooth the surface of your doors, windows and wooden safe.

 Jointer planers are widely using by furniture industries and other wood making equipment industries.
-The wood work done by jointer planers is comparatively very fast then wood working manually.
+The woodwork done by jointer planers is comparatively very fast then woodworking manually.
 Now the question is which thing you should buy first and the answer is both things jointer and planer should buy together.
 Both things do the work by helping each other.
 Finally when we get results then you will find that both of the things can perform their task efficiently.
 Many wood industries have raised their production level when they use jointer planers.
 Increased in their production has also increased in their profit as well and when the profit is increased then the government will receive more tax.
-So now we can say that jointer planers help to industrialists and government to increased their income level.
+So now we can say that jointer planers help to industrialists and government to increase their income level.
 Jointer planers are the necessary tools for wooden industries because it can perform its job very quickly.
 If the time has saved then the manufacturers can earn more.
 So jointer and planers can directly affect your income level.
-Wood planer is used for to cut the roughest part of the wood to make it smoother and plane.
-Wood can be making into good position by using it.
-Wood jointer is used for making the wood smooth.
+The wood planer is used to cut the roughest part of the wood to make it smoother and plane.
+Wood can be made into good position by using it.
+The wood jointer is used for making the wood smooth.
 You can adjust the size of your wooden board to fix it more properly and efficiently.